Chipotle agrees to pay $240K after closing a store that sought to unionize

 "We settled this case not because we did anything wrong, but because the time, energy and cost to litigate would have far outweighed the settlement agreement," Schalow said.

 The Augusta location closed last summer.
-Workers described the closure as retaliation for the union drive, but company representatives said the closure wasn't related to unionization.
+Workers described the closure as retaliation for the union drive, but company representatives claim the closure wasn't related to unionization.

 The payments the workers are receiving vary based on their average number of hours worked, pay rate and longevity prior to the store closing, union officials said.